liakos356/date-period-picker/README.md

 ### Overview
 This is a widget for the Alloy MVC framework of Appcelerator's Titanium platform.

 The widget provides a simple date range picker that can be easily styled and configured.
-It returns an object with the start and end dates that the user selected
+It returns an object with the start and end dates that the user selected.
+It utilizes the amazing moment.js library, which is highly configurable.
+By default, the dates are never overlapped and have a minimun of 1 day difference and a maximum of 6 months.

 ## Screenshots